GetTerminus/instrument_all_the_things/README.md

 ```

 These methods will be instrumented with some default behaviors.
 By default it
-count the number of calls, time the total duration, and capture and register
+counts the number of calls, times the total duration, and captures and registers
 any exceptions.

-By default the following tags are added to any stats call within an
+By default the following tags are added to any stats call within
 an instrumented method (and down the stack). `method:METHOD_NAME` and
 `method_class:CLASS_NAME` the method name is the actual method name, pefixed
 with either a `#` or `.` for instance and class method respectivly.